Compare ETS

 Leakage risk is divided into “low”, “medium”, and “high” risk tiers based on levels of emissions intensity and trade exposure for each specific industrial sector.

-FIRST COMPLIANCE PERIOD: The Cap-and-Trade Regulation as adopted in 2011 set assistance factors of 100% for the first compliance period, regardless of leakage risk.
+FIRST COMPLIANCE PERIOD: The Regulation as adopted in 2011 set assistance factors of 100% for the first compliance period, regardless of leakage risk.

 SECOND COMPLIANCE PERIOD AND BEYOND: For facilities with medium leakage risk, the original regulation included an assistance factor decline to 75% for the second compliance period and to 50% for the third.
 For facilities with low leakage risk, it included an assistance factor decline to 50% for the second compliance period and to 30% for the third.
-However, amendments to the Cap-and-Trade Regulation made in 2013 delayed these assistance factor declines by one compliance period.
-Pursuant to AB 398 adopted in 2017, all assistance factors were changed to 100% through 2030, citing continued vulnerability to carbon leakage.
+However, amendments to the Regulation in 2013 delayed these assistance factor declines by one compliance period.
+Pursuant to “AB 398” adopted in 2017, all assistance factors were changed to 100% through 2030, citing continued vulnerability to carbon leakage.
 There is no cap on the total amount of industrial allocation, but the formula for allocation includes a declining cap adjustment factor to gradually reduce allocation in line with the overall cap trajectory.

-FREE ALLOCATION WITH CONSIGNMENT: Electrical distribution utilities and natural gas suppliers receive free allocation on behalf of their ratepayers.
-Natural gas and electric utilities must use the allowance value for ratepayer benefit and for GHG emissions reductions.
-All allowances allocated to investor-owned electric utilities and an annually increasing percentage of allowances allocated to natural gas suppliers must be consigned for sale at the state’s regular quarterly auctions.
+FREE ALLOCATION WITH CONSIGNMENT: Electrical distribution utilities and natural gas suppliers receive free allocation on behalf of their ratepayers.*** These utilities must use the allowance value for ratepayer benefit and for GHG emissions reductions.
+All allowances allocated to investor-owned electric utilities and an annually increasing percentage of the allocation to natural gas suppliers must be consigned for sale at the state’s regular quarterly auctions.
 Publicly owned electric utilities can choose to consign freely allocated allowances to auction or use them for their own compliance needs.

 AUCTIONING:

-• Auction share: ~70% of total California-issued vintage 2023 allowances made available through auction in 2023, which included allowances owned by CARB (~41%) and allowances consigned to auction by utilities (~29%).
+- Auction share: ~67% of total California-issued vintage 2025 allowances made available through auction in 2025, which included allowances owned by CARB (~35%) and allowances consigned to auction by utilities (~32%).

 Unsold allowances in past auctions are gradually released for sale at auction after two consecutive auctions are held in which the clearing price is higher than the minimum price.
 However, if any of these allowances remain unsold after 24 months, they will be placed into CARB’s price ceiling reserve or into the two lower reserve tiers (see ‘Market Stability Provisions’ section).
 To date, 37 million allowances originally designated for auction have been placed in reserves through these provisions.

-USD 26.97 billion since beginning of program
+USD 34.5 billion since beginning of program

-USD 4.72 billion in 2023
+USD 3.13 billion* in 2025

-REVENUE FROM AUCTION OF CALIFORNIA-OWNED ALLOWANCES: Most of California’s auction revenue goes to the Greenhouse Gas Reduction Fund, of which at least 35% must benefit disadvantaged and low-income communities.
+Revenue from auction of California-owned allowances: Most of California’s auction revenue goes to the Greenhouse Gas Reduction Fund, of which at least 35% must benefit disadvantaged and low-income communities.
 The funds are then distributed as California Climate Investments, which support projects that deliver significant environmental, economic, and public health benefits across the state.
-As of May 2023, USD 9.8 billion (of the total USD 27.0 billion revenue raised) has been invested in 569,477 projects, with expected GHG reductions of 98 MtCO2e.
-Over USD 7.2 billion has reached disadvantaged and low-income communities.
+As of November 2024, USD 12.8 billion had been invested in 590,703 projects, with expected GHG reductions of 116.1 MtCO2e.

-REVENUE FROM AUCTION OF UTILITY-OWNED ALLOWANCES: Investor-owned electric utilities and natural gas suppliers are allocated allowances, a portion of which must be consigned to auction.
+Revenue from auction of utility-owned allowances: Investor-owned electric utilities and natural gas suppliers are allocated allowances, a portion of which must be consigned to auction.
 Auction proceeds must be used for ratepayer benefit and for GHG emissions reductions.
+Since the Program’s inception, approximately USD 26.5 billion in allowance value has been provided to ratepayers.
+Investor-owned electric utilities and natural gas suppliers have provided USD 13.5 billion directly to residential ratepayers through 2024 via the California Climate Credit.

 Flexibility & Linking

-Banking is allowed, but is subject to a holding limit on allowances to which all entities in the system are held.
+Banking is allowed but is subject to a holding limit on allowances to which all entities in the system are held.
 The holding limit is based on the year’s cap and decreases annually.
 Entities may also be eligible for a limited exemption from the holding limit based on their emissions levels to support meeting annual compliance obligations or obligations at the end of a three-year compliance period.

 Borrowing is not allowed.

 The use of compliance offset credits is allowed.
-Such credits, issued by CARB or by the authority of a linked cap-and-trade system, are compliance instruments under the California Cap-and-Trade Program.
+Such credits, issued by CARB or by the authority of a linked system, are compliance instruments under the California Cap-and-Invest Program.

-• US. forest projects;
+- US forest projects;

-• Urban forest projects;
+- urban forest projects;

-• Livestock projects (methane management);
+- livestock projects (methane management);

-• Ozone-depleting substances projects;
+- ozone-depleting substances projects;

-• Mine methane capture projects; and
+- mine methane capture projects; and

-• Rice cultivation projects.
+- rice cultivation projects.

 To ensure environmental integrity, California’s compliance offset program has incorporated the principle of buyer liability.
 The state may invalidate an offset credit that is later determined not to have met the requirements of its compliance offset protocol due to double counting, over-issuance, or regulatory non-conformance.
 The entity that surrendered the offset credit for compliance must then substitute a valid compliance instrument for the invalidated offset credit.

-QUANTITATIVE LIMIT: For 2013 to 2020 emissions, entities could meet up to 8% of their obligations using offset credits.
-For emissions after 2020, entities are subject to lower limits on the use of offset credits established by AB 398.
-The share of offsets that can be used to fulfil the compliance obligation is 4% per year for 2021 to 2025 emissions, and 6% for 2026 to 2030 emissions.
+QUANTITATIVE LIMIT: The share of offsets that can be used by an entity to fulfill its compliance obligation is 4% per year for 2021 to 2025 emissions, and 6% for 2026 to 2045 emissions.

-In addition to setting new quantitative limits on the use of offset credits, AB 398 set new limits on the types of offset credits that can be used to fulfil compliance obligations.
+In addition to setting new quantitative limits on the use of offset credits, AB 398 set new limits on the types of offset credits that can be used to fulfill compliance obligations.
 Starting with compliance obligations for 2021 emissions, no more than 50% of any entity’s offset usage limit can come from offset projects that do not provide direct environmental benefits to the state (DEBS).

 Projects located within California are automatically considered to provide DEBS.
 Offset projects implemented outside of California may still result in DEBS, based on scientific evidence and project data provided.
 For example, a forest project outside California has been determined to provide benefits within California by improving the quality of water flowing through the state.
 Recent regulatory amendments specify the criteria used to determine DEBS.

 California’s program linked with Québec’s in January 2014.
 The two expanded their joint market by linking with Ontario in January 2018 until the termination of Ontario’s system in mid-2018.
+In March and September 2024, joint statements from the governments of Québec, California, and Washington affirmed their commitment to explore potential linkage.

 Compliance